ducher/video-proxy-caching-eval/README.md

     o.wait_end() # waits for the simulation to o.gather_statistics("stats_fake") # writes the statistics to the folder "stats_fake"

-Run the program:
+To run the command line interface:

-    ./cli.py
+    ./cli.py [-h]

-You can interrupt it by pressing ctrl+c in a linux terminal, it will wait until the pending downloads are done and then write the statistics to the disk.
+You can interrupt it by pressing ctrl+c (in a linux terminal), it will wait until the pending downloads are done and then write the statistics to the disk.
 If you don't want to wait and don't need the statistics, press ctrl+c again.

 ## Extend the available proxies